 This means that whenever anyone or anything loads one of our webpages or submits data, the action will be logged.
 Each log entry contains the requester’s IP address (a kind of name computers use to identify each other), some details about the browser they are using, and the name of the page that has been requested (more information can be found here).
 All such logs are anonymous.

 Server logs are stored by our web host on their servers.
 We rarely use full server logs, but from time to time they are analysed by our team to troubleshoot problems, particularly spam attacks.

 Additionally we run our own logging system that operates in a similar way but only logs the visitor’s IP address and the details of the page they are visiting.
 All such logs are anonymous, and are stored in our database indefinitely.

 We store a cookie on your computer when you complete the Census.
 This cookie does not identify you, and only serves to prevent you from resubmitting the Census form.

-We do not use Google Analytics on the survey website, but we do on our main website.
+We do not use Google Analytics or any other tracking software on the survey website, but we do on our main website.

 How we store and protect the data

 When you submit the survey, the data is stored securely in a password-protected database.
 Only we have access to this database.